 Oh I’ve seen some particularly bad ones.
 One guy seriously believed he could make paper move.
 He showed me a video of himself moving paper, and I could see he was clearly moving his hand.
 He kept coming back to me with new tricks and it just got to the point where I was like, “Maybe you need to find something else to do.
 Or see a doctor.”

-As a sceptic, what are you most sceptical of?
+As a sceptic, what are you most skeptical of?
 Is there anything you do believe in?

 The people I take most seriously are the water diviners.
-I believe that they’re genuine people, who really believe in their skills.
-Im most sceptical of psychics and mediums .
+I genuinely believe that they’re not just shonks, like psychics and mediums often are.
 If you see recordings of them, the information they give is pathetic.
 I once heard about a case where someone spent $50,000 on a phone psychic service that was charged by the minute.
-And we’ve had sceptics go and apply for those psychic phone jobs to experiment, and they all got it easily.
+And we’ve had skeptics go and apply for those psychic phone jobs to experiment, and they all got it easily.
 You need no skill, you just need to know how to keep people on the phone for as long as possible.
 They’re just trained at cold reading techniques.
 And when it gets to that stage, it’s evil.

 Astrology is particularly ridiculous too.
 Constellations aren’t really there—they’re just perceptions from our angle on earth.
 Also, how can the moon determine your personality?
 Why is it based on when you’re born and not when you’re conceived?
 That doesn’t make any sense.
 What if you were born prematurely, does that mean you’re a completely different person?
 There are many things about astrology that are just ridiculous.